 Hot tub folliculitis is an infection of the skin around the lower part of the hair shaft (hair follicles).
-It occurs when you come into contact with certain bacteria that live in warm, wet areas.
+It occurs when you come into contact with certain bacteria that live in warm and wet areas.

-Hot tub folliculitis is caused by the bacteria Pseudomonas aeruginosa.
-This form of bacteria survives in hot tubs, especially tubs made of wood.
-Controlling the acid and chlorine level in the water can limit the growth of the bacteria.
+Hot tub folliculitis is caused by bacteria that survives in hot tubs, especially tubs made of wood.

 The rash may: